-(b) One hundred fifty percent of the peak demand of the customer.

-704.773 1.
-A utility shall offer net metering, as set forth in NRS 704.775, to the customer-generators operating within its service area until the cumulative capacity of all such net metering systems is equal to 1 percent of the utility's peak capacity.

-2. If the net metering system of a customer-generator who accepts the offer of a utility for net metering has a capacity of not more than [30] 100 kilowatts, the
+(a) The limit on the demand that the class of customer of the customergenerator may place on the system of the utility; or - (Deleted) One hundred fifty percent of the peak demand of the customer. by amendment.) - Sec.
+45. [NRS 704.773 is hereby amended to read as follows: - 704.773 1.
+A utility shall offer net metering, as set forth in NRS 704.775, to the customer-generators operating within its service area until the cumulative capacity of all such net metering systems is equal to 1 percent of the utility's peak - 2.
+If the net metering system of a customer-generator who accepts the offer of a utility for net metering has a capacity of not more than [30] 100 kilowatts, the utility:

-(a) Shall offer to make available to the customer-generator an energy meter that is capable of registering the flow of electricity in two directions.

-(b) May, at its own expense and with the written consent of the customergenerator, install one or more additional meters to monitor the flow of electricity in each direction.

-(c) Shall not charge a customer-generator any fee or charge that would increase the customer-generator's minimum monthly charge to an amount greater than that of other customers of the utility in the same rate class as the customer-generator.

-3. If the net metering system of a customer-generator who accepts the offer of a utility for net metering has a capacity of more than [30] 100 kilowatts, the utility may:

-(a) Require the customer-generator to install at its own cost [an]:

-(1) An energy meter that is capable of measuring generation output and customer load [; and

-(2) Any upgrades to the system of the utility that are required to make the net metering system compatible with the system of the utility.

-(b) [Charge] Except as otherwise provided in paragraph (c), charge the customer-generator any applicable fee or charge charged to other customers of the utility in the same rate class as the customer-generator, including, without limitation, customer, demand and facility charges.

-(c) Not charge the customer-generator any standby charge.

-→ At the time of installation or upgrade of any portion of a net metering system, the utility must require or allow a customer-generator governed by this subsection to pay the entire cost of the installation or upgrade of the portion of the net metering system.

-The Commission shall adopt regulations prescribing the form and 1 2 3 4 5 6 7 8 9 substance for a net metering tariff and a standard net metering contract. regulations must include, without limitation:
+- (a) Shall offer to make available to the customer-generator an energy meter that is capable of registering the flow of electricity in two directions. - (b) May, at its own expense and with the written consent of the customergenerator, install one or more additional meters to monitor the flow of electricity in each direction. - (e) Shall not charge a customer-generator any fee or charge that would increase the eustomer-generator's minimum monthly charge to an amount greater than that of other customers of the utility in the same rate class as the customer-generator. - 3.
+If the net metering system of a customer-generator who accepts the offer of a utility for net metering has a capacity of more than [30] 100 kilowatts, the utility may: - (a) Require the customer-generator to install at its own cost [an] : - (1) An energy meter that is capable of measuring generation output and customer load [.] : and - (2) Any upgrades to the system of the utility that are required to make the net metering system compatible with the system of the utility. - (b) [Charge] Except as otherwise provided in paragraph (c), charge the customer-generator any applicable fee or charge charged to other customers of the utility in the same rate class as the customer-generator, including, without limitation, customer, demand and facility charges. - (c) Not charge the customer-generator any standby charge. - → At the time of installation or upgrade of any portion of a net metering system, the utility must require or allow a customer-generator governed by this subsection to pay the entire cost of the installation or upgrade of the portion of the net metering system. - 4.
+The Commission shall adopt regulations prescribing the form and substance for a net metering tariff and a standard net metering contract.
+The regulation's must include, without limitation: - (a) The particular provisions, limitations and responsibilities of a customer-generator which must be included in a net metering tariff with regard to: - (1) Metering equipment; - (2) Net energy measurement and billing; and - (3) Interconnection, - ⇒ based on the allowable size of the net metering system.